DrakeData/MSDS436-FINAL/README.md

 		docker push public.ecr.aws/k3u1k7f7/msds436-final:latest

-Once the image is pushed, you will see it in your AWS repositorie.
+Once the image is pushed, you will see it in your AWS repository.
 Note that you will want to copy the URI to create the ECS cluster (found in Elastic Container Service).

 ![aws_ec2](images/aws_ec2.PNG)